ceoche/bvalid/README.md

 Feel free to open an issue, fork the project and/or propose a merge request.

-Thanks to @achrafxx and [Kereval](https://www.kereval.com) for its contribution: Programmatic builder.
+Thanks to @achrafxx and [Kereval](https://www.kereval.com) for their contribution to the Programmatic builder.

 ## License